bbiswal333/bulletinboard/Service2ServiceCommunication/Exercise_16_Call_UserService.md

     }
 }
 ```
-**Note the tests will only run**, when the `placeholderConfigurer` bean gets instantiated before the `userServiceClient`.
+**Note:** The tests will only run, when the `placeholderConfigurer` bean gets instantiated before the `userServiceClient`.
 One option to ensure that is to have only one `placeholderConfigurer` bean registered in the ApplicationContext.
 You can make use of Spring `Profiles` here: annotate the productive `placeholderConfigurer` bean, declared in the `WebAppContextConfig` class, with `@Profile("cloud")` to make sure, that it is never loaded as part of your Test-ApplicationContext.

 **Explanation:**
 - The `PropertySourcesPlaceholderConfigurer` is already registered in the `WebAppContextConfig` class; it resolves `@Value` annotations against the current Spring Environment and needs to provide other (dummy) values in the test context.